-Commonly used almost interchangeably with a job description, both the term, and the contents, I differentiate a job profile from a job description.
+Commonly used almost interchangeably with a job description, both the term and the contents, there is a difference between a job profile and a job description.
 The major difference is the level of detail.
 A job profile allows more latitude for current goals and expectations.

 The job description provides a high level of detail so that a misunderstanding with the employee about his or her job responsibilities is never in doubt.

-In a job description, six-eight major descriptors of this responsibility might define the overall responsibilities.
+In a job description, six to eight major descriptors of this responsibility might define the overall responsibilities.

 Sample Job Profile vs. Job Description